kunal00000/Git-First-Contributions/README.md

+## Add your names, achivements, and github profile in first-contributors folder.
 ## Forking Repository
 1. On [GitHub.com](https://github.com/), navigate to the [Git-First-Contributions](https://github.com/kunal00000/Git-First-Contributions) repository.
 2. In the top-right corner of the page, click Fork.